A Computer Application to Explore 53-Tone Equal Temperament Harmonies Through Modal Interchange

 Abstract:

-We present a novel computer application for real-time exploration and manipulation of microtonal harmonies through an intuitive interface visualization and integrated MIDI controllers, allowing real-time interaction and bridging the gap between theoretical concepts and practical musical applications.
-We investigate how modern harmonic principles can be applied and extended in the 53-tone equal temperament (53-TET) resolution, which facilitates a richer harmonic repertoire.
-Our approach starts from 12-TET modes disposition of standard functional chords, borrowing 31-TET principles that extend minor/major interval qualities with subminor, neutral, and supermajor distinctions.
-Subsequently, we extend to 53-TET's harmonic landscape with detailed interval qualities.
-Our application implements modal interchange techniques and parallel chord substitutions to offer a user access to parallel harmonic trajectories in microtonality.
-Our implementation employs MIDI Polyphonic Expression (MPE) through a custom MaxForLive application called the Bridge that connects conventional MIDI protocols with the construction of 53-TET chords, allowing precise microtonal control while maintaining compatibility with modern digital audio workstations, using Ableton Live (11/12) as a platform.
-The application includes a real-time visualization system, interactive chord manipulation tools, and a comprehensive Scale Editor to explore novel harmonic structures and trajectories.
-We demonstrate through practical examples and theoretical analysis how the proposed approach enables discovering new harmonic possibilities while preserving meaningful connections to established modal frameworks.
+We present a novel computer application for real-time exploration of microtonal harmonies through intuitive visualization and integrated MIDI controllers, bridging theoretical concepts and practical musical applications.
+We extend modern harmonic principles from 12-tone equal temperament (12-TET), incorporating interval distinctions from 31-TET (subminor, neutral, supermajor), and further expanding into detailed harmonic possibilities of 53-tone equal temperament (53-TET).
+Our application leverages modal interchange and parallel chord substitutions, offering intuitive navigation through microtonal harmonic trajectories.
+The implementation utilizes MIDI Polyphonic Expression (MPE) via our custom MaxForLive application, The Bridge, ensuring precise microtonal control and compatibility with digital audio workstations (Ableton Live 11/12).
+The system includes real-time visualization, interactive chord manipulation, and a comprehensive Scale Editor for harmonic experimentation.
+Through practical examples and theoretical analysis, we demonstrate how this approach reveals new harmonic possibilities while maintaining connections to established modal frameworks.
 This research contributes to the growing microtonal music field by providing theoretical foundations and practical tools that incorporate extended tuning systems into contemporary musical practice.